 Texas Hill Country

 East Texas is heaven for a leaf peeper.
 The Autumn Trails Tours encompass many of its picturesque towns, like Winnsboro or Pittsburg.
 Daingerfield State Park is one of the best foliage locations, especially the Rustling Leaves Nature Trail.
 As the weather is still warm, it's possible to rent a kayak and admire the trees from the lake.
 The park showcases colorful maples, gums, and oaks.
 Also, stop by Los Pinos Ranch Vineyards that are simply stunning in early to mid-November.
 If you prefer to spend a day in a spectacular fall forest, exploring its most quiet nooks, visit Tyler State Park.
 With abundant maples, sweetgums, dogwoods, and oaks, the park offers a colorful palette of yellow, red, and orange leaves.
-Take the Lakeshore Trail or the Whispering Pines Trail for the most scenic vistas.
+This peaceful fall getaway boasts a 64-acre (25-ha) spring-fed lake.
+Tyler State Park offers boating, fishing, mountain biking, and birdwatching.
+Camp overnight and take the Lakeshore Trail or the Whispering Pines Trail for the most scenic vistas.

 Dinosaur Valley State Park is a gem of North Texas not only because of life-size dinosaur statues but also due to the numerous scenic hiking trails showcasing its diverse nature.
 Thanks to lots of elms, hackberry, sumac, sycamore, and Texas red oak trees, the park is a perfect weekend getaway spot not far from the Dallas-Fort Worth Area.